 CMS will begin referencing the CDC’s Table 1: Life Table for the total population: United States, 2012, for WCMSA life expectancy calculations on April 1, 2017.

 The new CDC Life Table may affect a few previously calculated WCMSAs.
 However, in most cases, the differences between the prior 2011 Life Table and the current 2012 version are very minor—reflecting small changes in tenths of a year.

-If you have questions, please feel free to contact the author at Sidney.Wong@verisk.com.
+If you have questions or would like more information, please feel free to e-mail the author at Sidney.Wong@verisk.com.